Contra Costa County Board of Supervisors District 3

 Get to know Diane

 Diane has lived most of her life in Contra Costa County and lives in Oakley.
-She is the proud mom of three sons and a proud grandma to one grandson.
+She is the proud mom of three sons and a proud grandma to two grandson.

 "I chose to raise my family here because I wanted them to grow up in a place that had good schools, where I could afford a home that they could be proud of, and where we would feel safe."

-Diane currently is serving in her fourth year on the Contra Costa County Board of Supervisors and is serving as the Chair of the board in 2021.
+Diane currently is serving in her second term on the Contra Costa County Board of Supervisors and is serving as the Chair of the board in 2021.
 Prior to serving on the Board of Supervisors, she served on the East Bay Regional Park District and the Oakley City Council.

 Diane worked for 10 years as the Executive Director of Friends of Marsh Creek Watershed, a nonprofit that promoted the preservation and protection of Marsh Creek through community service events, outreach, habitat restoration, preserving open space, and water quality monitoring.

 She also worked for over 10 years as a small business owner who provided mobile fleet services to businesses.
 She has been actively involved in raising money and awareness for Tuberous Sclerosis for over 21 years.
 She served as Chairperson for the Tuberous Sclerosis Alliance of Northern California.